DevChance/cse15l-lab-reports/LabReport5.md

 ![image](https://user-images.githubusercontent.com/122570751/224885516-215f08ac-d538-486e-afb2-1029a4a98f35.png)

-### Then bash script reruns the tests and adds and pushs the fix for you!
+### Then bash script reruns the tests and adds and pushes the fix for you!
 Then enter the commit message and press [ENTER]

 ![image](https://user-images.githubusercontent.com/122570751/224885781-0c405e91-8acc-4fa1-be67-805d2a27311a.png)